 That is a byproduct of correctly adjusted parallax, but it does not explain the phenomenon nor will merely turning the ocular to bring the reticle into focus correct it.
 Parallax occurs when the target and reticle are on different planes within the scope.

-It is detectable when you move your head or eye around while looking through the scope and the reticle appears to move or swim around the object you at which you are aiming.
+It is detectable when you move your head or eye around while looking through the scope, and the reticle appears to move or swim around the object at which you are aiming.
 This can cause the scope to be off target depending on how your eye aligns with the optic and lead to poorly placed or completely missed shots.
-What you need is for both reticle and target to be on the same focal plane.
+What you need is for both the reticle and target to be on the same focal plane.

 For many hunters shooting at ranges of 250 yards or less, parallax isn’t a concern.
-Most centerfire rifle scopes without parallax adjustment are set at 150 yards, which is fine for shots at distances under 250.
+Most centerfire rifle scopes without parallax adjustment are set at 150 yards, which is fine for shots at distances under 250 yards.
 Rimfire or pistol scopes are set at even less.
 But most scopes made for more long-range shooting do have a parallax adjustment, either as an adjustable ring on the objective lens or more commonly as an adjustable turret on the side of the scope.